SurPathHub/Dayong/README.md

 2. Open your Discord application.
 Go to the server where you invited the bot and run `[your command prefix]help`.
 For instance: `.help` or `!help`.
 The dot prefix is the default.

-## Changing the greetings-for-new-member setup
+## Welcome Message for New Member

-1. You can change the following on `Dayong\dayong\embeddings.json`
+1. Modify the welcome message by changing the value(s) of the following in `Dayong\dayong\embeddings.json`.
     ```
     "greetings_channel":"<channel name where the greetings will be prompted>",
     "readme_channel_id": <id of the channel you want to tag>,